 KW: DIY CoolSculpting

 META: DIY CoolSculpting does not work, and it is dangerous.
 Read on to learn how to safely obtain a stellar physique from a reputable Medspa.

-DIY CoolSculptingUnfortunately, people tend to gravitate to such myths to save money.it is hese videos lack the necessary information and guidelines in achieving fat reducing results while protecting the skin.
+DIY COOLSCULPTING | WHY COOLSCULPTING AT HOME DOESN'T WORK

+DIY CoolSculpting wrongly convinces people that they can freeze their fat at home.
+Internet hacks tell people to Cool Sculpt at home with ice packs against their skin.
+Unfortunately, people tend to gravitate to such myths to save money.
+However, DIY CoolSculpting does not work.
+Furthermore, it is dangerous.

+HOW DOES CRYOLIPOLYSIS WORK?

+To understand why CoolSculpting at home doesn’t work, it’s helpful to understand how a legitimate CoolSculpting treatments reduce stubborn bulges.
+CoolSculpting induces Cryolipolysis.
+Broken down, this means “cryo” =cold-induced + “lipo” =fat cell + “lysis” = cell death and removal.
+When exposed to precise cooling subcutaneous fat cells crystalize then rupture.
+This signals the lymphatic system to collect and process these destroyed fat cells out of the body.

+Learn more about CoolSculpting >>

+ICE PACKS DO NOT WORK

 Carrying a DIY belt around your waist with an ice pack inside next to your skin is noneffective.

 First, ice begins to thaw once it touches the skin.
-Second, fat freezing requires precise cooling temperatures along with appropriate time limits.
-This results in Cryolipolysis.
-Third, why risk your skin, the largest organ in your body, to ice packs.HOW DOES CRYOLIPOLYSIS WORK?

-doesn’tsCryolipolysis “cryo” =cold-induced + “lipo” =fat cell + “lysis” = cell death and removal.
-This scientific process does not occur through DIY Cool Sculpting.
-However, at {SPA] a skilled practitioner uses FDA cleared equipment to employ Cryolipoysis.
-At precise cooling subcutaneous fat cells crystalize then rupture.
-This signals the lymphatic system toprocess start processing the damaged cells.
-It takes 8 to 12 weeks to expel these destroyed fat cells as waste from the body.

-Learn more about CoolSculpting >>consistentlyyour

-WHY USE COOLSCULPTING EQUIPMENT?
+Therefore, it is impossible to maintain consistently cold temperatures to freeze subcutaneous fat.
+While ice packs cannot freeze your fat, they can freeze your skin.
+This is why DIY CoolSculpting is so dangerous.
+It will freeze your skin but not your fat.

+DIY COOLSCULPTING LACKS SUCTION

-DIY CoolSculpting neither utilizes the necessary machine nor does DIY provide the applicators required for suction.
-A CoolSculpting machine comes equipped with gauges to protect the patient at all times.
-Applicators provide suction and regulate the cooling and time limits essential for cold-induced cell death.
+CoolSculpting Applicators provide suction and regulate the cooling and time limits essential for cold-induced cell death.
+DIY CoolSculpting does not suction and hold the fat cells towards the surface of the skin.
+This suction is necessary to induce cryolipolysis.

 WHY IS SUCTION ESSENTIAL?

 Subcutaneous fat cells are sensitive to cold conditions.
-The only way to store these cells for cryolipolysis is to pull them away from the skin layer.
+When exposed to cold, fat cells withdraw away from the surface.
+The only way to expose these cells to sufficiently cold temperatures is to suction them to the surface.
 DIY CoolSculpting provides no vacuum mechanism to achieve fat-reducing procedures.

 DIY COOL SCULPTING IS DANGEROUS

-Ice packs are difficult to regulate.
-Freezing ice carries potential risks.
-Yes, it’s important to save money: yieldsDIY CoolSculptingmore the possible skin burn or frostbiteawry.
-Not to mention a hospital visit, downtime, and overall frustration.
-Does the cost outweigh skin damage for a DIY Cool Sculpting procedure that does not even work?
+Ice packs are difficult to regulate and carries potential risks.
+Yes, it’s important to save money: but CoolSculpting at home yields no results and threatens your health.
+DIY CoolSculpting can actually cost you more money if you consider the possible skin burn or frostbite and resulting hospital bill that many misinformed people are faced with when their DIY attempt goes awry.

-COOL SCULPTING COST
+HOW TO SAVE ON COOL SCULPTING COST?

+There are better ways to save on CoolSculpting cost than trying to freeze your fat at home.
 Prices for Cool Sculpting vary upon the number of treatments, size of applicators used, and areas of the body treated.
 Body contouring specialists at [SPA] provide an open atmosphere to get your questions answered.
-They work within a patient’s budges while focusing on the goals and well-being of each client.
+They work within a patient’s budgets while focusing on the goals and well-being of each client.

-CurrentlyAlways Beautiful
+Currently, Always Beautiful offers new clients 25% off CoolSculpting cost when they schedule a FREE consultation.

 See real patient results >>